vezel-dev/novadrop/doc/game/data-center-format.md

-Data center files are encrypted with the [AES](https://www.nist.gov/publications/advanced-encryption-standard-aes) algorithm in CFB mode, using zero-padding, and with block, key, and feedback sizes all set to 128 bits.
+Data center files are encrypted with the [AES](https://www.nist.gov/publications/advanced-encryption-standard-aes) algorithm in CFB mode and with block, key, and feedback sizes all set to 128 bits.
+No padding is done for the final block.

 The encryption key and initialization vector can both be extracted from a running TERA client, e.g. with the [novadrop-scan](../tools/scan.md) tool.
 These